cobwebos/docs/articles/machine-learning/service/how-to-deploy-to-iot.md

     ```python
     from azureml.core  import Workspace

-    #Load existing workspace from the the config file info.
+    #Load existing workspace from the config file info.
     ws  = Workspace.from_config()
     ```